Legislation - how the law affects you

 The Waste (Scotland) Regulations 2012

 These regulations make it a legal requirement to spearate and recycle waste from all businesses and organisations by 1st January 2014.
 This includes plastics, metals, paper, card, glass and, in some circumstances, food waste.
 You must also recycle these items in accordance with the Duty of Care.
+There are more details on the Zero Waste Scotland website, including a FAQ Database.

 Find out more by downloading the Zero Waste Scotland leaflet: The law is changing for every business in Scotland